- encourage enrollment at New College Institute (NCI),

 Only one application is necessary to be considered for all available scholarships.
 Applications will be evaluated on the basis of the criteria for each fund.

 Incomplete or unreadable applications will not be considered.
-Applications must be received by and October 16, 2017 for the Spring 2018 deadline.
+Applications must be received by May 31, 2018.
 Submissions may be mailed or delivered to the Foundation office.
 Award recipients are notified within a month after the application deadline.

-The application must include unofficial copies of transcripts from the most recently attended college and two letters of recommendation from individuals other than relatives who are familiar with the applicant’s qualities and character.
+The application must include official copies of transcripts from the most recently attended college, two letters of recommendation from individuals other than relatives who are familiar with the applicant’s qualities and character, and one community service verification form signed by the organization's representative.

 Applications are evaluated by the New College Foundation Selection Committee on the basis of academic and work history, community service, career goals, and leadership attributes.
 In addition, other criteria may be set by scholarship donors for specific awards.